Posted Date:January 19, 2016

 As required by the IRS, federal loan servicers report payments on IRS Form 1098-E if the interest received from the borrower in the tax year was $600 or more.

 If a borrower paid less than $600 in interest to a federal loan servicer during the tax year, the borrower may contact his or her servicer for the exact amount of interest paid during the year.

-What are the different scenarios that may apply to 2014 1098 dissemination?
+What are the different scenarios that may apply to 2015 1098-E dissemination?

 The two scenarios outlined below cover the vast majority of federal student loan borrowers.

-Borrower Had Multiple Servicers in 2014 – In this case, each of a borrower's federal loan servicers will provide the borrower with a copy of his or her 1098-E if the interest paid to the individual servicer in 2014 was $600 or more.
-Each servicer may send the borrower his or her 1098-E via U.S. mail or electronically.
+Borrower Had Multiple Servicers in 2015 – In this case, each of a borrower’s federal loan servicers will provide the borrower with a copy of his or her 1098-E if the interest paid to the individual servicer in 2015 was $600 or more.
+Each servicer may send the borrower his or her 1098-E electronically or via U.S. mail.

-We appreciate the community's support in directing borrowers to their current federal loan servicers for 2014 1098-E information.
-Each federal loan servicer highlights 1098-E information on the home page of its borrower Web site, and we encourage you to direct borrowers to look there for quick answers to their questions.
+We appreciate the community’s support in directing borrowers to their current federal loan servicers for 2015 1098-E information.

 A borrower can access the NSLDS Student Access Web site to identify his or her current federal loan servicer.